Academic post |

 Supervisor |

-An accredited general practitioner who is both a clinician and role model who takes responsibility for the education and training needs of the Registrar while in the practice. |
+An accredited GP who works in an accredited training practice and takes responsibility for the education and training needs of the registrar while in the practice. |

 Suspension of Candidacy |

-An Exam Semester during the Candidacy in which the Candidate is not required or permitted to attempt Fellowship Exams.
+An exam semester during the Candidacy in which the Candidate is not required or permitted to attempt Fellowship Exams.
 The two types are:

-- Standard suspension: A single suspension of an Exam Semester available to any Candidate, for any reason, once during their Candidacy.
+- Standard suspension: A single suspension of an exam semester available to any candidate, for any reason, once during their candidacy.

-- Non-standard suspension: A suspension of an Exam Semester granted by the RACGP to the Candidate on the provision of evidence of Extenuating and Unforeseen Circumstances.
+- Non-standard suspension: A suspension of an exam semester granted by the RACGP to the candidate on the provision of evidence of Extenuating and Unforeseen Circumstances.

 |